icub-tech-iit/documentation/docs/icub_operating_systems/icubos/networking.md

 ## WiFi

-If wifi is used (see above), please change the Wifi configuration in the file  `/etc/netplan\50-icub.yaml` with youR _ESSID_ and _WiFi password_ in the lines below
+If wifi is used (see above), please change the Wifi configuration in the file  `/etc/netplan\50-icub.yaml` with your _ESSID_ and _WiFi password_ in the lines below
  ```
    wifis:
      ...